 The School District has faced severe financial challenges in recent years but has remained relatively stable and financially sound.
 The financial challenges have included rising costs in employee benefits, the continued state formula allotment reductions, and a slow decline in student enrollment (FTE).

-The School District's current millage rate for the 2022 tax year is 13.695 for maintenance and operations, down slightly from 2021.
+The School District's current millage rate for the 2023 tax year is 13.695 for maintenance and operations, consistent with 2022.

 Outlook for the Future